NFerreira98/CS351-FinalProject/README.md

 # CS351-FinalProject
- Static website for the CS351-Project1
+ Static website for the CS351-Project1 + backend development for Project 2

  # Title: Guard Gear